jrieke/drosophila-dynamics/f-I-curve/README.md

 - **/separate runs**: Isopotential model (NeuroML2).
 Current pulse from 10 ms to 510 ms with varying amplitudes (see file names).
-Spike times extracted from OMV tests at a threshold of -25 mV (see *spike times.txt*).
 Columns in .dat files: t / s, V / V, I / A

 - **increasing.dat**: Isopotential model (XPP).
 Multiple current steps with increasing amplitudes, in XPP: